 Android Q: release date

 Google hasn't said exactly when Android Q is going to get pushed out to the world at large, but it has said it's going to be sometime in the third quarter of 2019 – so either July, August or September.
-Before then several beta versions of the software will appear.
+What we do have already are beta versions of the software.

 After its own beta program, Android 9 Pie made its full bow on the 6 August 2018, so expect a date around that time for Android Q as well, depending on how fast the Android engineers can get it finished.
-We should hear more details at the Google I/O developer conference scheduled for 7-9 May later this year.
+Most recently we got a few more details at the Google I/O 2019 developer conference, which we've outlined below.

 Then of course there's the question of when your device in particular will get Android Q. Pixel phones will be first in line and will get the update almost straight away, but for everyone else it might be a while.
 Watch out for announcements from your phone's manufacturer for specifics.

 Want to get a piece of Android Q for yourself?
 Right now the beta program is open to anyone with a Pixel phone – you just need to visit the Android Beta Program website, sign in with your Google account, and select your device to get the software delivered straight to your smartphone.

 At Google I/O 2019, the beta was extended to 15 other devices besides the Pixels: the ASUS ZenFone 5Z, the Essential Phone, the Huawei Mate 20 Pro, the LG G8 ThinQ, the Nokia 8.1, the OnePlus 6T, the Oppo Reno, the Realme 3 Pro, the Sony Xperia XZ3, the Tecno Spark 3 Pro, the Vivo X27, the Vivo NEX S, the Vivo NEX A, the Xiaomi Mi 9, and the Xiaomi Mi MIX 3 5G.